 Enrollment at AMS is viewed as a commitment to completing the cycle of learning at a child's designated level (2yrs for Toddler, 3yrs for Primary/Elementary).
-Families will receive a placement intent form during February and March for the next school year.
-Once placement is confirmed by parent, a re-enrollment packet is prepared.
+Families will receive a placement intent form at the end of February for the next school year.
+Intent forms are due before the end of Spring Break.
+Once placement is confirmed by parent, a reenrollment packet is prepared and sent via the Facts Parent Portal.